Showing posts with label Sports. Show all posts

 Another good walk spoiled?

 Microprose Golf is a bit of a show-off if truth be told.
 It's like the rich and successful younger brother of that poor old Leaderboard who has been left behind - green with envy!
-Now, I'm hardly a golfing connoisseur, but the developers have done a blinding job and created an involving game with a vast array of mind-boggling features that takes it into the realm of a serious sim.
+Now, I'm hardly a golfing connoisseur, but the developers have done a blinding job and created an involving game with a vast array of mind-boggling features that take it into the realm of a serious sim.
 But, don't panic, that doesn't make it boring!!
 Oh no, not at all so read on.

 One of the things I loved was seeing each hole before playing it.
 Just like in this screenshot...